 1. The EAS sends ACR management event subscribe request (e.g. tracking the UE's user plane path change continuously).
 The EAS shall include UE Identifier or UE Group ID for "user plane path change", "ACR monitoring" and "ACR facilitation" events.

 a.
 The EAS may include the "user plane path change" event to indicate the EES to notify the EAS when the EES detects there is a user plane path change for the application traffic and the EAS may include Subscription Type (Early and/or Late notification defined in clause 5.6.7 of 3GPP TS 23.501 [2]) and/or Indication of EAS Acknowledgement in the event subscription.

 b.
+The EAS may include the "out of service area" event to indicate the EES to notify the EAS when the EES detects that a UE has moved into or out of the EAS service area.

+c.
 The EAS may include the "ACR monitoring" event to indicate the EES to notify the EAS when the EES detects there is a need for the ACR (e.g. when T-EAS is available at the target DNAI).
-The EAS may also include the Event Filters to specify the conditions to match for notifying the event, e.g., inter-EDN mobility, intra-EDN mobility.
+The EAS may also include Event Filters as defined in clause 5.3.4.4 of TS 23.501 [2] to specify the conditions to match for notifying the event, e.g., inter-EDN mobility, intra-EDN mobility.

-c.
+d.
 The EAS may include the "ACR facilitation" event to request the EES to make the decision for ACR, discover the T-EAS(s), influence the traffic for the selected T-EAS and notify the S-EAS of the selected T-EAS.
 If required, the EAS can add an indication to request service continuity planning.

-d.
+e.
 The EAS may include the "ACT start/stop" event to indicate the EES to notify the EAS of the need for start or stop ACT to or from another EAS for a particular UE.
 The EES may also use "ACT start" event to notify the EAS of the ACR parameters.

-e.
+f.
 The EAS may include the “ACR Selection” event to indicate the EES to notify the EAS of the selected ACR scenario list applicable to ACs using the EAS.

 2. The EES checks if the EAS is authorized for this operation.